Helix-Track/Core/README.md

 ![JIRA alternative for the free world!](Assets/Wide_Black.png)

-# Core
+# HelixTrack Core

-The Core module for the Helix Track.
+Core module for the Helix Track.

 ## Development